 One of my favorite things about this dill pickle soup recipe is that it's made almost entirely with kitchen/pantry staples.
 Honestly, there's a good chance you have most - if not all - of them at your house already.

-Anyway, here's what you'll need to make this creamy dill pickle soup:
+Anyway, here's what you'll need to make it:

 - 4 cups chicken broth